sidAvad/Getting-and-Cleaning-Data/README.md

-This project contains two R scripts.
+This project contains two R scripts, and a file containing tidy data

 load_data.R downloads the data and stores it in preliminary R objects that are used by run_analysis.R